A mechanic opened a restaurant. On his days off, he fixes junk cars and gives them to people in need.

 “I had no idea what was going on,” said Lee, 59.
 “He handed me the keys and didn’t ask for anything.”

-She is one of 33 people Middleton has gifted with a car in the last nine months.
+She is one of 33 people Middleton has gifted with a car in the past nine months.
 Middleton, 38, is a restaurant owner and former auto mechanic who spends his spare time repairing used cars and giving them to people in need in rural South Carolina.

 “There’s a lack of transportation in the rural areas, and I knew I could use my previous experience in mechanics to help,” Middleton said.